15 Christmas things to do in New York City

 Rockefeller Center Christmas Tree| ©Hellotickets

 Once the lights are turned on, you won't get tired of strolling around Rockefeller Center, where Christmas will amaze you with its five senses.
+You can also book a guided tour of Rockefeller Center and get to know this popular area in depth.

-The only downside is that, no matter what time you go, there will always be tourists and New Yorkers crowding Rockefeller Center at Christmas time.
+Just keep in mind that no matter what time you go, there will always be tourists and New Yorkers crowding Rockefeller Center at Christmas time.
 It's super popular and you'll find many people who have gone there to take pictures of the decorations, or Christmas shopping in the area, or because they want to skate on the legendary ice rink (but I'll tell you about that later!).

 12. Experience an unforgettable New Year's Eve in Times Square